victorvoermans/translations/README.md

 ---

-For transcriptions with commentary, see this repository’s [Wiki](https://github.com/victorvoermans/translations/wiki).
+For transcriptions, commentary and sources, see this repository’s [Wiki](https://github.com/victorvoermans/translations/wiki).